How to Split Party Expenses (Bachelor, Housewarmings, Graduations)

 • Meals, drinks, and nightlife

-The guest of honor usually does not pay.
-Costs are shared by attendees.
+The guest of honor typically does not pay.
+Costs are split among attendees.
+This only works if everyone agrees on the budget early.

 🏠 Housewarming Parties

-These are often more casual but still add up.
+Housewarmings are usually more casual, but costs can still add up.

 • Food and catering